richardbeare/ArduinoStateMachine/README.md

 bit of effort required to produce a working development environment, especially under linux.

+When I first looked into this, back in 2014, there was more Arduino support.
+Now the only framework from QuantumLeaps with Arduino tools appears to be the "Nano" framework.
+Not yet sure how this differs from what I used before, but does mean I need to start again.

 This repository contains my recipes.

 ## Platform